How to Use IRAC and CRAC in NLSAT Subjective Answers

 Answer Feedback System: Detailed evaluation on structure, logic, and writing clarity.

-Writing Workshops: Weekly sessions focused on improving your CRAC structure and NLSAT answers.
+Writing Workshops: Weekly sessions focused on improving your CRAC structure NLSAT answers.

 Toppers’ Model Copies: Access AIR 1–5 responses for benchmarking.